Ichthyosauria: Skin and colouration

 variation of melanophores that contain eumelanin found on the specimen of Stenopterygius.

 Gastroliths

-Gastroliths, stomach stones that might have assisted digestion or regulated buoyancy, have only on a few occasions been found associated with ichthyosaur skeletons, once with a specimen of Nannopterygius and a second time in a Panjiangsaurus fossil.
-Ichthyosaur coproliths, petrified faeces, are very common, though, already being sold by Mary Anning.
+Gastroliths, stomach stones that might have assisted digestion or regulated buoyancy, have only on a few occasions been found associated with ichthyosaur skeletons.
+Specimens of Panjiangsaurus, Temnodontosaurus and other indeterminate ichthyosaurs from England and Germany preserved isolated gastroliths in their stomach, likely representing incidental consumption.

 Paleobiology

 Ecology

 Apart from the obvious similarities to fish, ichthyosaurs also shared parallel developmental features with dolphins, lamnid sharks, and tuna.
 This gave them a broadly similar appearance, possibly implied similar activity levels (including thermoregulation), and presumably placed them broadly in a similar ecological niche.
 Ichthyosaurs were not primarily coastal animals; they also inhabited the open ocean.
 They have been found in all Mesozoic oceans.
 This is even true of the earliest Ichthyopterygia, making identification of a certain area as their place of origin impossible.